-Implication: The LBR\FROM will have the incorrect address of the Branch Instruction.
-Workaround: None identified.
+Implication: The LBR_FROM will have the incorrect address of the Branch Instruction.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF22.
-Address Reported by Machine-Check Architecture (MCA) on Single-bit L2 ECC Errors May be Incorrect Problem: When correctable single-bit ECC errors occur in the L2 cache the address is logged in the MCA address register (MCi ADDR).
+Address Reported by Machine-Check Architecture (MCA) on Single-bit the MCA address register (MCi_ADDR).
 Under some scenarios, the address reported may be incorrect.

+L2 ECC Errors May be Incorrect

+Problem: When correctable single-bit ECC errors occur in the L2 cache the address is logged in errors

-Implication: Software should not rely on the value reported in MCi\ADDR, for Single-bit L2 ECC errors Workaround: None identified.
+Implication: Software should not rely on the value reported in MCi_ADDR, for Single-bit L2 ECC

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF23.
-Disabling of Single-step On Branch Operation May be Delayed following a POPFD Instruction Problem: Disabling of Single-step On Branch Operation may be delayed, if the following conditions are met: 1.
-"Single Step On Branch Mode" is enabled (DebugCtlMSR.BTF and EFLAGS.TF are set) 2.
-POPFD used to clear EFLAGS.TF 3.
-A jump instruction (JMP, Jcc, etc.) is executed immediately after POPFD Implication: Single-step On Branch mode may remain in effect for one instruction after the POPFD instruction disables it by clearing the EFLAGS.TF bit.
+Disabling of Single-step On Branch Operation May be Delayed following a POPFD Instruction

+Problem: Problem: Disabling of Single-step On Branch Operation may be delayed, if the following conditions are met:

+1. "Single Step On Branch Mode" is enabled (DebugCtlMSR.BTF and EFLAGS.TF are set)

+2. POPFD used to clear EFLAGS.TF

+3. A jump instruction (JMP, Jcc, etc.) is executed immediately after POPFD

+Implication: Single-step On Branch mode may remain in effect for one instruction after the POPFD instruction disables it by clearing the EFLAGS.TF bit.